Upper Left Edge

 When we allow her inside she

-Transforms the forlorn, even softens
+transforms the forlorn, even softens

-The hearts of corporate lords and
+the hearts of corporate lords and

-Power-mad candidates for king.
+power-mad candidates for king.

 Her holiness melts and reshapes

-Authority into figures like Mary of Bethany,
+igures like Mary of Bethany,

-The anointer of Jesus.
+the anointer of Jesus.
 She oiled his skin

-With treasured herb, inspired the name
+with treasured herb, inspired the name

-Of a child I met during a formative
+of a child I met during a formative

-Visit with folks of humble means.
+visit with folks of humble means.

 “Fetch our guest a chair Nard,”

-Urged Grandma, in my hometown
+randma, in my hometown

-Where cash can trash or glorify families.
+where cash can trash or glorify families.

-This social rub ruins communities from
+ocial rub ruins communities from

 Appalachia to Palestine and Israel,